 You’ll want to work with your older relative to find a live-in nurse or caretaker who has excellent credentials.
+It takes commitment to become an AGPCNP and choose it as a career.
 You should look into their background and find out all you can about them.

 Interview them with your relative present.
 They should have a say in who takes care of them.
 If they have an aversion to someone, then find a more suitable candidate.

 Even if your older relative can’t afford someone to live with them, someone who comes by for a few hours each day is better than no one.
 Someone to help cook, clean the house, bathe your relative, talk/bond to them, etc. may be just what they need.

 You might get your household members together and decide that it would be best for your aging relative to stay with you.
 Southern tradition also dictates that you should treat older adults reverently.

 If you have children in the home, then it would be a privilege for them to grow up with an informative person nearby who has had a long life and has many lessons to impart.
 Your older relative doubtless has seen much, and they can bestow life lessons on younger generations.

 It also helps older people to be around younger ones.
 It keeps their minds sharp to be close to youth and is a way to keep them young at heart.
 Elevating their liberty to move will also add to their happiness so afford them mobility aid if needed.

 Older relatives are treasures in the Southern tradition.
 You should never cast them aside.
 Listen to them and learn from them.

 They can share their favorite recipes with you and their memories of times long past.
 They come from a different time, and they are living information repositories.
 You should appreciate them and teach your children to do the same.